176 people found this helpful

 If you’re dealing with your children's hay fever, natural remedies like herbal teas can be an acquired taste.
 So if you’re looking for home remedies that your child will better tolerate, you might want to check out this article instead.

 5. Garlic and onion: everyday hay fever home remedies

 Both garlic and onion have anti-allergen properties that make them a great natural remedy for hay fever.
 Garlic especially helps to boost your immune system, as well as acting as a decongestant – a double win!
 So when spring lands, start cooking with more onion and garlic, you’ll be glad to know that you don’t have to eat them raw!
 This classic combination is the basis of many go-to meals, such as pasta sauces and curries so it should be really easy to follow this advice.

 We hope that our hay fever home remedies will come in handy, and keep you feeling ready for anything!
-Remember to always keep Cushelle Protect Pack tissues on you so you’re able to deal with any runny eyes or noses when out and about.
+Remember to always keep handy sized pack tissues on you so you’re able to deal with any runny eyes or noses when out and about.